RajatGupta02/opensearch-storage-encryption/TTL_CACHE_FEATURE.md

 ## Overview

-This feature implements a Time-To-Live (TTL) based caching system for data keys in the OpenSearch storage encryption plugin.
+This feature implements a Time-To-Live (TTL) based caching system for data keys in the OpenSearch storage encryption plugin using **Google's Caffeine Cache**.
 Instead of keeping decrypted data keys in memory indefinitely, the system now:

 - Caches decrypted data keys for a configurable TTL (default: 5 minutes)
 - Automatically refreshes keys from KMS when they expire
-- Provides thread-safe access with minimal performance impact
+- Provides enterprise-grade thread-safe access with superior performance
 - Supports automatic eviction and size limits
+- Leverages Google's battle-tested caching technology

 ## Configuration